 There is no systematic efficiency comparison between the two mechanisms.
 In general there exists no differentiable and monotonic cost sharing mechanism where all Nash equilibrium outcomes are first best Pareto optimal at all preference profiles.
-Moulin and Shenker (1992) provide a definition of second best efficiency and show that the serial mechanism yields a second best efficient equilibrium while ACP does not.
+Moulin and Shenker (1992) provide a definition of second best efficiency3 and show that the serial mechanism yields a second best efficient equilibrium while ACP does not.

 In distributed systems, such as the Internet where users are geographically dispersed and have little information about other players and the payoff structure, for learning to converge to equilibrium, it is important that strategies sampled by players are informative.
 In this respect, the serial mechanism has an advantage over ACP.
 We first define some new concepts.
-In a normal form game, one action overwhelms another if all payoffs, over all sets of other players' actions, for the one are greater than all payoffs, over all sets of other players' actions, for the other.
+In a normal form game, one action overwhelms another if all payoffs, over all sets of other players' actions, for the one are greater than all payoffs, over all sets of other players' actions, for the other4.
 The serially unoverwhelmed set is the set remaining after iterated elimination of overwhelmed actions.
 A game is D-solvable if iterated elimination of dominated strategies leads to a single eventual outcome.
 A game is O-solvable if iterated elimination of overwhelmed strategies leads to a single eventual outcome.
-Friedman and Shenker (1998) prove that reasonable learners converge to the serially unoverwhelmed set.
-In comparison, Milgrom and Roberts (1990) showed that adaptive learners converge to the serially undominated set.
-Among the cost sharing mechanisms, the serial mechanism is O-solvable while ACP is not.
-If a strategy overwhelms another one, sampling is much more informative than situations where one strategy dominates another, as the minimum payoff from the overwhelming strategy is at least as large as the maximum payoff of the overwhelmed strategy.
-In environments with limited information, informative sampling can significantly increase the speed of learning.
+Friedman and Shenker (1998) prove that reasonable learners5 converge

-&lt;sup>3"For an arbitrary cost sharing mechanism $\xi$ , say that $(q_1, \dots, q_n)$ is a Nash equilibrium outcome at some utility profile.
-We ask if there is another vector of demands $(q'1, \dots, q'n)$ such that at the corresponding allocation dictated by the mechanism $\xi$ , no one is worse off and someone is better off than at the equilibrium allocation corresponding to $(q_1, \dots, q_n)$ .
+3"For an arbitrary cost sharing mechanism ξ , say that (q_1, \dots, q_n) is a Nash equilibrium outcome at some utility profile.
+We ask if there is another vector of demands (q'1, \dots, q'n) such that at the corresponding allocation dictated by the mechanism ξ , no one is worse off and someone is better off than at the equilibrium allocation corresponding to (q_1, \dots, q_n) .
 If no such vector of demands exists, we call our equilibrium second best efficient."
 Moulin and Shenker (1992, p.1025)

-&lt;sup>4See Friedman and Shenker (1998) for a precise definition.
+4See Friedman and Shenker (1998) for a precise definition.

-&lt;sup>5The key components of a reasonable learner are optimization, monotonicity and responsiveness.
+5The key components of a reasonable learner are optimization, monotonicity and responsiveness.
 See Friedman and Shenker (1998).